Do you have any flowers in your garden with flattened, elongated shoots and heads which consist of many stems fused together?

 What Causes Fasciation?

-There is no one single cause for fasciation as some people are led to believe.
-Instead, there are a variety of factors that can cause a plant to become fasciated and these have been listed below:
+There is no one single cause for fasciation as some people tend to believe.
+Instead, there are a variety of factors that can cause a plant to become fasciated.

-- Genetics – Just like in humans, genetics play a huge role in the structure of the body and a plant is no different.
-Whilst there are no specific causes for genetics to be altered or predisposed to certain plants, it is simply considered to be a random mutation in the genetics of a plant.
+- Genetics – Just like with humans, genetics play a huge role in a plant’s body structure as well.
+Since there are no specific causes for genetics to be altered, fasciation is widely considered to be a random mutation.

-This part may very well dishearten those who already have plants with fasciation.
-Sadly, at present, there is no way to treat flowers that already have it.
-No matter how early you spot it, the damage will have been done long before you see the signs of it.
-You may be able to cut off or prune parts that are affected(here’s some very nice secateurs to choose from) and still leave the plant intact, but you cannot ‘cure’ it as such.
+This may dishearten those who have plants with fasciation, but sadly, at present, there is no way to treat it.
+No matter how early you spot it, the damage will already be done.
+You may be able to cut or prune the fasciated parts (here are some very nice secateurs to choose from) while still leaving the plant intact, however, you cannot ‘cure’ it as such.

-It should be noted that just because a plant has fasciation, it doesn’t mean it will still be affected when it dies and comes back the next year – there’s no guarantee.
-In many cases it has been reported that plants are 100% fine the following year and show no sign of being fasciated, especially in perennial plants.
-Do bear in mind, that if the cause is genetic, there is a strong chance of reoccurrence and you may very well have to dispose of the plant completely.
+It should be noted that just because a plant has fasciation, it doesn’t mean it will still be affected after it dies and comes back the following year.
+In many cases, plants are 100% fine after a year and show no sign of being fasciated(especially perennial ones).

-With that said, you will probably be slightly glad to hear that you can prevent other causes of fasciation to some extent.
-To do this, you need to protect the base of the plants from injury and to further prevent bacteria spreading it’s best to keep them as dry as possible.
-Pruning areas that are already fasciated can also reduce bacteria spreading to further parts.
+With that said, you will probably be glad to hear that you can prevent additional fasciation to a certain extent.
+To do this, you’ll need to protect the base of the plants from injury.
+To further prevent bacteria from spreading it’s best to keep the base as dry as possible.
+Pruning areas that are already fasciated can also reduce bacteria from spreading to the rest of the plant.

-Now before you decide to put the plant out of its misery once and for all, take a step back and really look at it.
-Is it ugly?
-Or is it just different to what you expected?
-Many cases of fasciation can actually be interesting to look at and even talk to neighbours about.
-Consider giving it a second chance before you act hastily – at the end of the day, beauty is in the eye of the beholder.
+Many cases of fasciation are desirable and can be interesting to look at and talk about.
+Those include fasciated saguaro cactus, Japanese cedar and beefsteak tomatoes to name a few.
+So, consider giving it a second chance before you act hastily – at the end of the day, beauty is in the eye of the beholder.